dharmab/bmw-f750gs-f850gs/manuals.md

 The Service Manual covers maintenance and repair of the motorcycle.

-BMW has made the Service Manual available to BMW dealerships but has not made the Service Manual available to consumers.
+The Service Manual is available through the parts desk at a BMW dealership as a DVD for about $120.